-Module Coordinator: Dr. Mark Faulkner Aims This module has the following key aims:
+Module Coordinator: Dr. Mark Faulkner

 - To introduce the range of scripts used during the medieval period - To provide, through a wide range of examples, a grounding in the working practices of medieval scribes and readers and how a knowledge of these helps understand medieval textuality. - To give students extensive practice in the recognition, transcription and dating of medieval hands